wine99/syssec-exercises/02_certificates_and_macs/readme.md

    local trusted storage `/etc/ssl/certs`.
 Copy it to the local folder you are working on under the name `cert_n.pem`.

-   Note that the Let's Encrypt chain used to verify cs.au.dk is [a bit more complicated](https://letsencrypt.org/certificates/).
+   Note that the Let's Encrypt chain used to verify many hosts (e.g. twitter.com and cs.au.dk) is [a bit more complicated](https://letsencrypt.org/certificates/).

 4. Verify the certificate chains by specifying the root CA and the server certificate in the `openssl verify` command.
 For example, with 2